Brooks Levitate 2 Review

 Brooks Levitate 2 Upper:

-The upper is all on one seam which makes it great for anyone with a wider forefoot or bunion.
+The fit knit upper if the Brooks Levitate 2 is all on one seam which makes it great for anyone with a wider forefoot or bunion.
 There are fewer seams to rub.
 There is enough structure to the upper that your feet feel secure and like it’s not free-floating around in space.
 I typically wear a women’s size 10-11 wide, and the 10.5 seems to work well (as usual for most Brooks shoes).

 The Brooks Levitate 2 is one of the heaviest shoes out there.
-I’m not sure, why so many bloggers continue to talk about how “light the shoe is” but the fact of the shoe is it’s heavy.
+I’m not sure why so many bloggers continue to talk about how “light the shoe is” but the fact of the Brooks Levitate 2 is it’s heavy.
 The women’s size 8 weighs 9.7 compared ounces compared to the Brooks Ghost of 8.4.

-Other than that, I found the shoe to be responsive as advertised but I did feel like I had a Sherman tank underneath my foot.
+Other than that, I found the Brooks Levitate 2 to be responsive as advertised but I did feel like I had a Sherman tank underneath my foot.

-The positives are there is plenty of firm cushion in the shoe, and it fits well.
-The negatives are the heel collar, the grip on a rainy day, and then the weight (a shoe I felt noticeably dragged down).
-I’ll keep the shoe for easy runs but won’t do anything more in it.
+The positives of the Brooks Levitate 2 are there is plenty of firm cushion in the shoe, and it fits well.
+The negatives of the Brooks Levitate 2 are the heel tab and collar, the grip on a rainy day, and the weight (a shoe I felt noticeably dragged down).
+I’ll keep the Brooks Levitate 2 for easy runs but won’t do anything more in it.

 Shoes in my Rotation: